jordaneremieff/asgitools/README.md

 # asgitools

 A collection of tools for developing [ASGI] applications.
-Supports both ASGI servers, uvicorn and daphne.
+Supports both ASGI servers, [uvicorn] and [daphne].

-**Requirements**:

-- Python 3.5.3+
+**Requirements**: Python 3.5.3+ and an ASGI server

-- ASGI server, [uvicorn] or [daphne]
+Currently includes:

+- Protocol and URL routing
+- WSGI debug middleware

 ## Quickstart

-You can find a very simple http/websocket example in `examples/` that demonstrates both protocol and url routing.
-Otherwise you can try the example below to run a simple HTTP app.
+You can find a very simple http/websocket example in `examples/` that demonstrates protocol and url routing.

+Otherwise you can try the example below to run a simple HTTP app:

 Install using `pip`: